d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

 npx.set_np()
 ```

-## The Text Sentiment Classification Dataset
+## The Sentiment Analysis Dataset

-We use Stanford's [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) as the dataset for text sentiment classification.
+We use Stanford's [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) as the dataset for sentiment analysis.
 This dataset is divided into two datasets for training and testing purposes, each containing 25,000 movie reviews downloaded from IMDb.
 In each dataset, the number of comments labeled as "positive" and "negative" is equal.

 ###  Reading the Dataset